darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

       interactions
     - **Real-world Reality**: User preferences often exhibit complex, non-linear patterns

+**Intuition**: Traditional methods are like assuming that if someone rates action movies 4 stars and comedies 3 stars, they'll always prefer action over comedy.
+But real people are more complex - maybe they love action-comedies even more than pure action or comedy, or their preferences change based on context (weekend vs weekday, mood, etc.).
+It's like trying to understand a person's personality with just a simple questionnaire instead of having a deep conversation.

 2.  **Manual Feature Engineering**: Requires domain expertise to extract meaningful features
     - **Time-consuming**: Engineers must manually design features for each domain
     - **Domain-specific**: Features that work for movies may not work for books

+**Intuition**: This is like having to manually write down every possible reason why someone might like something.
+For movies, you might create features like "action level," "comedy level," "romance level," but what about "emotional complexity," "visual style," or "cultural relevance"?
+And these features might not work at all for books or music.
+It's like trying to predict what someone will like for dinner by only considering basic ingredients, ignoring cooking methods, cultural preferences, dietary restrictions, and mood.

 3.  **Cold Start Problems**: Poor performance with sparse data or new users/items
     - **Mathematical Challenge**: Insufficient data points for reliable parameter estimation
     - **Practical Impact**: New users receive poor recommendations

+**Intuition**: Traditional methods are like a restaurant that can only recommend dishes to people who have eaten there many times before.
+If you're a new customer, they have no idea what to suggest.
+Deep learning can use other information (like your age, location, stated preferences) to make reasonable guesses even without a history.

 4.  **Limited Scalability**: Difficulty handling complex patterns and multi-modal data
     - **Computational Bottleneck**: Traditional methods struggle with high-dimensional data
     - **Feature Integration**: Limited ability to combine text, images, and other data types

+**Intuition**: Traditional methods are like trying to understand a person by only looking at their movie ratings.
+But what if you could also see their social media posts, the photos they like, their browsing history, and their purchase patterns?
+Deep learning can combine all this information to build a much richer understanding.

 #### Deep Learning Solutions